-What is GCSE Media all about?
+What is GCSE Media Studies all about?

-The mass media (television, radio, cinema, newspapers and magazines, advertising, popular music, the internet) are an important and developing part of everyday life.
+The mass media (television, radio, film, newspapers and magazines, advertising, videogames, social media & the internet) are an important and developing part of everyday life.
 We live in an age in which the media orientated landscape continues to grow and develop continually.
 We believe it is vitally important that young people cannot only access but understand how this world works.

 Media Studies is concerned with understanding the ways in which the media works and how this information and entertainment is communicated to its audience.
 It also aims to help you learn to develop the skills to use the media effectively to communicate your own ideas.
 How are media texts targeted at particular audiences and how do they respond?
-To what extent does the media attempt to influence its audience - and how?
-And why?
-These are some of the questions we will explore.
+How has modern technology become integral to how media communicates a message?
+Can regulation of media protect the wider public?
+These are just some of the questions you will consider.

 As a Media Studies student you will study a number of media texts from a range of different platforms.
-This could include looking at the marketing of films and analysing film trailers, studying music promotion, television drama, internet advertising or the news media, for example: You will develop an understanding of the key concepts that underpin Media Studies - Media Language, Genre, Representation, Audience, Industry and Contexts - and learn how to apply these to the texts you have studied and to the texts you will create.

-You will also be trained in the use of media technology; for example the use of digital cameras and relevant software to create and manipulate images and the use of professional editing software to create your own moving image productions.
-Media Studies has dedicated classrooms in G block equipped with 48 PCs and the Adobe Creative Suite package of professional media software.
+This includes looking at the film industry, how videogames are created to appeal to certain audiences, studying music videos, a holistic study of television and a large study of online and traditional print news.
+All of this will be framed around the key concepts that underpin Media Studies - Media Language, Representation, Audience, Industry and Contexts.
+You will also be trained in the use of media technology; for example how to use relevant software to create and manipulate images, the use of professional editing software to create your own moving image productions and how to successfully create products using phones and devices.
+Media Studies has dedicated classrooms in G block equipped with 49 PCs and the Adobe Creative Suite package of professional media software.

+How am I assessed?
 Television & Promoting Media - Written paper 35% of GCSE